slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

-> *'As you walk and eat and travel be where you are.
-Otherwise you will miss most of your life.' -- Siddhartha Guatama*

 > *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

 > *'What's life?
 Showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker*